The best iPad alternatives

 There are plenty of tablets that can work as iPad alternatives for drawing – the key is to make sure you get one with an active stylus.
 This means a stylus that can communicate with the tablet electronically (rather than essentially being a pointed stick), and can therefore offer vital artistic features like pressure sensitivity, palm rejection and tilt sensitivity.

-The Samsung Galaxy Tab range is a good place to start, and we like the XPPen Magic Drawing Pad since this was made specifically with drawing in mind.
-If you specifically want a dedicated device for drawing without other features, see our guide to the best drawing tablets.
+If you can afford them, Microsoft's Surface range and Samsung's Galaxy Tab range are good places to start.
+We also like the XPPen Magic Drawing Pad since this was made specifically with drawing in mind.
+If you specifically want a device for drawing, see our guide to the best drawing tablets.

 What is a good iPad alternative for toddlers?